KenKundert/postmortem/README.rst

 recipients
     A dictionary of dictionary that contains preferences for each of the recipients.

+    category
+        The *postmortem_recipients* category to associate with this recipient.

+    email
+        The recipients email address.

+    gpg id
+        The recipients GPG identifier.
+If not give, the email is used.

+    attach
+        A list of documents to attach for this recipient.

+    networth
+        The networth identifier.
+If given a networth report for the given identifier is included, otherwise no networth report is included.

+    salutation
+        The sign-off salutation to be used for this recipient.

 The configuration is a `NestedText <https://nestedtext.org>`_ file.
 Here is an example config file::